jeeneo/dejpeg-experimental/README.md

 experimental models for DeJPEG (requires enabling experimental mode)

-soon DeJPEG will support "experimental mode" which disables model safety checks (filename and hashing) and allows importing experimental models
+soon DeJPEG will support "experimental mode" which disables model safety checks (filename/hashing) and allows importing experimental models

 models are but not limited to: